 - Made a loss on a capital asset,

 - Received employer paid allowances, or

-- Had fringe benefit amount on your PAYG Summary.
+- Had a fringe benefit amount on your PAYG Summary.

 These are just some of the reasons a tax return is required.
 The ATO offers a simple calculator which is a useful tool to help determine if a tax return is required.

-Please note that all 2020 individual tax returns are due by 31 October 2020.
-If you have a registered tax agent lodge your tax return, you have more time as tax agents are submitted to different tax deadlines.
+Remember all 2020 individual tax returns are due by 31 October 2021 if you plan to do your tax return yourself.
+If you have a registered tax agent to lodge your tax return, you have more time as tax agents have extended tax deadlines.

 What do I need to know to lodge a tax return?

 Knowing your income and deductions is important in ensuring you lodge a correct tax return.
 The ATO has the power to audit and issue fines should you not follow the rules and guidelines of a tax return.
 Below is a checklist of what might need to be included in your tax return:

 - Employment income (PAYG Payment Summary or Income Statement),